nodejs/readable-stream/test/common/README.md

 This uses `async_hooks` for GC tracking.
 This means that it enables `async_hooks` tracking, which may affect the test functionality.
-It also means that between a `global.gc()` call and the listener being invoked a full `setImmediate()` invocation passes.
+It also means that between a `globalThis.gc()` call and the listener being invoked a full `setImmediate()` invocation passes.

 `listener` is an object to make it easier to use a closure; the target object